AXIHIXA/Memo/notes/ubuntu/03-environment-configuration.md

 - `pgrep hello`, `pidof hello`: find pid of process "hello"
 - `killall hello`, `pkill hello`: kill all processes called "hello"

+## System Utils

+### `apt` PPA Management

+- Remove PPAs:
+    - Use the --remove flag, similar to how the PPA was added:
+    ```
+    sudo add-apt-repository --remove ppa:whatever/ppa
+    ```
+    - You can also remove PPAs by deleting the `.list` files from `/etc/apt/sources.list.d` directory.
+    - As a safer alternative, you can install `ppa-purge`:
+    ```
+    sudo apt-get install ppa-purge
+    ```
+    - And then remove the PPA, downgrading gracefully packages it provided to packages provided by official repositories:
+    ```
+    sudo ppa-purge ppa:whatever/ppa
+    ```
+    - Note that this will uninstall packages provided by the PPA, but not those provided by the official repositories.
+      If you want to remove them, you should tell it to `apt`:
+    ```
+    sudo apt-get purge package_name
+    ```

 ## 🌱 Python

 ### anaconda